Fast Facts & FAQs

 Q: Does the University at Albany offer a conditional admission program?

-A: Yes, the University offers a conditional admission option for freshman students only who do not meet the minimum English language requirement.
+A: Yes, the University offers a conditional admission option for students who do not meet the minimum English language requirement.
 For more information, click here.

 Q: Do international applicants need to submit SAT or ACT scores?